sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 Previously, Bitbucket Cloud repositories had to be added and configured as individual git repositories.
 In Sourcegraph 3.6 we added first class support for connecting [Bitbucket Cloud repositories](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
 In this release, all repositories will be added for the username configured, and teams listed that the Bitbucket Cloud app password grants access to.

-## Improved external service configuration and syncing experience for admins
+## Improved repository syncing progress UI

 TO DO: Updated video (should we mark the 3.5 video as deprecated?)